 Llyn Brân is located in Denbighshire, just outside Bylchau, on the B5401 between Denbigh and Pentrefoelas.
 It is a raised natural lake, impounded by a small concrete dam which was built around 1899.

 Protection of the environment has always been at the forefront of this project.

 Dam removal is widely recognised as being beneficial to the environment and NRW is supportive of the work we are doing.
-By removing the dam structure at Llyn Bran, we will see an improvement in the local biodiversity of the area.
-In fact. the work at Llyn Bran will result in the site becoming a Special Area of Conservation (SAC).
+By removing the dam structure at Llyn Brân, we will see an improvement in the local biodiversity of the area.
+In fact. the work at Llyn Brân will result in the site becoming a Special Area of Conservation (SAC).

 After the work

 Immediately following the lowering of the water, the edges around the lake may look muddy as silt becomes exposed.
-These areas will be covered with natural seeded matting, which will start to grow throughout spring / summer 2021.
+These areas will be covered with natural seeded matting, which will start to grow throughout spring / summer 2023.
 As the mats grow and establish, the site will look begin to re-naturalise.
 The matting will not cover the whole area of the exposed edges and will seed naturally over time.
 Pre-vegetated matting was installed in some areas which will form part of the habitat restoration for the water vole population at Brân.

 Artist’s impression of how Llyn Brân will look once the natural seeding matting grows and re-naturalises the water’s edge.